jpc-hpe/my_nvim_config/README.md

 I then explore the diagnostics with `:Trouble diagnostics` (leader-xx) or `:FzfLua diagnosics_document` (leader-sd)

-I also have disable `harper_ls` at startup as it introduces too much noise.
-I can always reenable with my custom command (TODO: document it)
+I also have disabled `harper_ls` at startup as it introduces too much noise.
+I can always reenable with my custom command (TODO: document it).
+Same applies for `vale_ls`

 ### conform debugging